shrechochek/evolution-chess/README.md

 - [x] Mods support
 - [x] Adaptive engine
 - [x] Better UI for phones
+- [ ] Better control from phone
 - [ ] Better engine
 - [ ] Multiplayer website

+---

+<h2 id="known-limitations">⚠️ Known Limitations</h2>

+- The engine plays at a level of about 1000 elo
+- Visual bugs may appear
+- Control is not polished

 ---